garv1908/neural-network/README.md

 ## Some final words

-This is a good dive into the 'hello-world' for neural networks, and this project has definitely provided me with knowledge that'll definitely help me continue working on more interesting projects in the future!
+This is a good dive into the 'hello-world' for neural networks, and this project has provided me with knowledge that'll definitely help me continue working on more interesting projects in the future!